cenong/puzzler/PuzzlerDoc.md

 ## Introduction
-Puzzler is a memory testing virtual reality (VR) application (app).
+Puzzler is a memory testing VR application.
 The game requires the player to repeat the sequence of orbs highlighted in a random order.

-The thought process involved in designing a VR app taught me many skills including:
+I enjoyed the process involved in creating this VR application.
+I gained a profound understanding of the skills and time required to produce a relatively simple game.
+These skills include:
 - scene sketching
+- 3D model building (SketchUp)
-- VR object scaling
+- VR object scaling (Unity and Google Cardboard)
-- mood setting with lighting and audio
+- mood setting with lighting and audio (Unity and Google Cardboard)
 - UI design sketching
 - user testing
 Most importantly, I learnt that going in early and often is the most efficient technique to discover and resolve issues.

 ## Results

+The image below is a link to a video recording of the VR experience on an iPhone.
+Please click on the image to play the video.
-Outcomes - show results [![](https://img.youtube.com/vi/pZc5vHyaPdE/0.jpg)](https://www.youtube.com/watch?v=pZc5vHyaPdE)
+[![](https://img.youtube.com/vi/pZc5vHyaPdE/0.jpg)](https://www.youtube.com/watch?v=pZc5vHyaPdE)

+The video starts with a UI screen which greets the player when the game is first loaded.
 ![](media/vrstart.png?raw=true "Name")

 ![](media/vrroomviewcenter.png?raw=true "Name")